MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 To concretize, my goal was to make a mono synth that was routed to the keyboard on my laptop.
 My overarching goal was simply to gain more insight into coding through being more exposed to it.
 That might not sound very impressive, but for me, with my startpoint, I think it was an ambitious goal.

+### Technologies used

+## Visual studio Code
+  Visual studio code was the code editor i used.
+I do not have too much to compare it to but it seems to be a powerful tool, and from what i gather from my peers, it seems like a very good place to start with coding.
+I also like the live share function, and the ease of importing folders.
+Drag and drop is my style!

+ ## Java Script
+  Most of the code and functions are written in Java Script.
+This includes the keyboard, the oscillator, and all the mappings

+ ## GitHub
+  GitHub was used for repositories and the sharing.

 ### Workflow and progress

 After going through the code examples of the day, we were encouraged to use the group rooms.
 I felt more comfortable staying in the portal so as to get help from Anna and some of the more experienced students in the class.